sbc100/webports/README.rst

 been ported to Native Client, along with set to tools for building and maintain them.

-The packages themselves live in the ``libraries`` and ``examples`` directories.
+The ports themselves live in the ``ports`` directory.
 Each one contains a description of the package (pkg_info), a bash script for building it (build.sh) and an optional patch file (nacl.patch).
 The build script will download, patch, build and install the application or library.

 The scripts require that certain tools are present in the host system.
 You will need at least these (but probably more):